my-imouto/my-imouto-viewer/README.md

 This is a mini imageboard created just to learn some React and Apollo for React.

-* Can search and show images only
+* Can search and show images
 * No editing
-* No mobile support, only desktop
+* Desktop support only
 * Creates images from backend only
+* Converts files to JPEG

 ## Requirements

+* ImageMagick:
+  * Option 1: Download ImageMagick portable binary from [ImageMagick page](https://imagemagick.org/script/download.php) and save as `/backend/magick`
-* Node v10.13.0 - this is important because the system uses `imagemagick-native` which doesn't work with later Node versions.
-* ImageMagick - installation steps in [imagemagick-native package page](https://www.npmjs.com/package/imagemagick-native#installation)
+  * Option 2: Use ImageMagick-Native package.
+For this to work, Node v10.13.0 is needed because the package doesn't work with newer versions.
+Additional installation steps in [imagemagick-native package page](https://www.npmjs.com/package/imagemagick-native#installation)
 * An HTTP server
-* MongoDB 4.2+ (I think it should work with 3.4+ though)
+* MongoDB 4.2+ (it should work with 3.4+ though)

 ## Installation